 b.
 The EAS may include the "ACR monitoring" event to indicate the EES to notify the EAS when the EES detects there is a need for the ACR (e.g. when T-EAS is available at the target DNAI or ACR is initiated by EEC).
 The EAS may also include the Event Filters to specify the conditions to match for notifying the event, e.g., inter-EDN mobility, intra-EDN mobility.

 c.
+The EAS may include the "ACR notification" event to indicate the EES to notify the EAS when the EES determines that the EAS is selected as the T-EAS to serve the AC.

+d.
 The EAS may include the "ACR facilitation" event to indicate the EES to notify the S-EAS of the selected T-EAS after the EES detects and determines the need for ACR.

 2. The EES checks if the EAS is authorized for this operation.
 If authorized, EES checks if there exists a subscription with the 3GPP core network for the user plane path management event notifications corresponding to the UE information obtained in step 1 as described in 3GPP TS 23.501 [2] and 3GPP TS 23.502 [3], which may be triggered by other EAS for the same UE.
 The EES checks the availability of the user plane path management event service for the UE.